mbrownnycnyc/cka/cka.md

 * starts a pod and ensures the containers in pods are up and running
 * implement networking
 * can have many nodes in cluster based on scalability requirements
-* physical machines or VMs
+* nodes are either physical machines or VMs

 #### node components
 * each of these components run on all the nodes (including control plane node)